SotirisTouliopoulos/pdb-handling/README.md

 To download multiple PDBs provide a ".txt" file including one of them in each line: python3 main.py -i file.txt biounit -d --wget

-To download the compressed version of file add the "-comp" flag python3 main.py -i file.txt biounit -d --wget -comp
+To download the compressed version of PDBs add the "-comp" flag python3 main.py -i file.txt biounit -d --wget -comp